Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/gamepad-polling.md

 # Gamepad polling

-You can control polling frequency manually.
-The default polling frequency is 60 Hz.
-Use [`InputSystem.pollingFrequency`](xref:UnityEngine.InputSystem.InputSystem.pollingFrequency) to get or set the frequency.
+The platform sets the default polling frequency to provide a good user experience for the devices supported on the platform.
+This frequency is guaranteed to be at least 60 Hz.
+You can override the polling frequency suggested by the target platform by explicitly setting [`InputSystem.pollingFrequency`](xref:UnityEngine.InputSystem.InputSystem.pollingFrequency) at runtime.

 ```c#